Porokeratosis: Causes, Symptoms, and Treatments

 Porokeratosis is classified as a rare disease, according to the Genetic and Rare Diseases Information Center of the National Institutes of Health.
 This means that each type affects fewer than 200,000 people in the United States.

 What Causes Porokeratosis?

-Although researchers still don’t know its underlying cause, they’ve identified the main risk factors contributing to its development:
+Although researchers still don’t fully understand porokeratosis’ underlying causes, they have identified the main risk factors contributing to its development.

 How Is Porokeratosis Diagnosed?